Wills Hill, 1st Marquess of Downshire: Family and legacy

 Lord Downshire married firstly Lady Margaretta, daughter of The 19th Earl of Kildare, in 1747.
 His second daughter and last child by his first marriage was Lady Charlotte Hill, wife of The 1st Earl Talbot.
 Lady Talbot was the subject of a notable portrait by Sir Joshua Reynolds.

 After her death in 1766, he married secondly Mary Bilson-Legge, 1st Baroness Stawell, daughter of Edward, 4th Baron Stawell, and widow of Henry Bilson-Legge, in 1768.
 She died in 1780.

 Lord Downshire died on 7 October 1793, aged 75, and was succeeded by his son from his first marriage, Arthur.

-In the United States, Hillsborough County, New Hampshire, Hillsborough Township, New Jersey, the town of Hillsborough, New Hampshire, within the county, the town of Hillsborough, North Carolina, and Hillsborough County, Florida, were named after the Marquess.
+In the United States, Hillsborough County, New Hampshire, Hillsborough Township, New Jersey, the town of Hillsborough, New Hampshire, within the county, the town of Hillsborough, North Carolina, and Hillsborough County, Florida, Hillsboro, Highland, Ohio were named after the Marquess.
 Hillsborough, California, named for Hillsborough, New Hampshire, is an indirect namesake.